-The Living Building Challenge is composed of seven performance areas, or ‘Petals’: Site, Water, Energy, Health, Materials, Equity and Beauty.
+The Living Building Challenge is composed of seven performance areas, or ‘Petals’: Place, Water, Energy, Health & Happiness, Materials, Equity and Beauty.
 Petals are subdivided into a total of twenty Imperatives, each of which focuses on a specific sphere of influence.
-Explore each Petal and Imperative.

-This compilation of Imperatives can be applied to almost every conceivable Typology, or project type, be it a building (both renovation of an existing structure or new construction), infrastructure, landscape or community development.
-Naturally, strategies to create Living Landscapes, Infrastructure, Renovations, Buildings or Neighborhoods will vary widely by occupancy, use, construction type and location – this is necessary – but the fundamental considerations remain the same.
+This compilation of Imperatives can be applied to almost every conceivable Typology, or project type, be it a building (both renovation of an existing structure or new construction), infrastructure or landscape.
+The Living Community Challenge provides a framework for community development.
+Naturally, strategies to create Living Landscapes, Infrastructure, Renovations, Buildings or Communities will vary widely by occupancy, use, construction type and location – this is necessary – but the fundamental considerations remain the same.
 Learn more.

 Each project must identify its Living Transect, or intensity of development surrounding its site.
 There are six Living Transects, ranging from Natural Habitat Preserve to Urban Core.
 Learn more.